openstack-archive/group-based-policy-specs/specs/newton/address-scope-subnet-pool-mapping.rst

 The current mapping of GBP l3_policy to a list of Neutron routers will be augmented with the mapping to a Neutron address_scope (one each for IPv4 and IPv6) and subnetpools.
-This spec attempts to lay the foundation for the use of IPv6, and dual-stack (both IPv4 and IPv6) in the l3_policy.
-The API and DB model constructs to support this are being addressed in this spec.
-The details for IPv6 implementation are not addresed in this spec and will be laid out in a forthcoming complementary spec.
+This spec attempts to lay the foundation for the use of IPv6 and dual-stack (both IPv4 and IPv6) in the l3_policy.
+The API and DB model constructs to support this are addressed in this spec.

+The ip_version attribute of GBP's l3_policy is extended to allow specifying dual-stack support.
+Currently allowed values for ip_version are 4 for IPv4 and 6 for IPv6.
+The value 46 may now be used to enable dual-stack support.

-For each address family (IPv4 and/or IPv6) the l3_policy supports, there will
+For each address family (IPv4 and/or IPv6) indicated by an l3_policy, there
-be a 1-1 mapping between GBP l3_policy and the Neutron address_scope, and 1-many mapping between GBP l3_policy and Neutron subnetpools.
+will be a 1-1 mapping between GBP l3_policy and a Neutron address_scope, and a 1-many mapping between GBP l3_policy and Neutron subnetpools.
 The 1-many mapping allows for use cases where the l3_policy (and address_scope) is shared across tenants, while the subnetpool is created per tenant and not shared.

+The ip_pool parameter now allows comma-delimited prefixes, as well just a single prefix.
+CIDRs from different address families may be used together in the same ip_pool parameter.
+The ip_pool parameter may also be None, which is intended for use with the default subnetpool Neutron extension.

+The default subnetpool Neutron extension is used to control the desired behavior when an implicit workflow is used on L3 policies with mapping drivers [#]_.
+Default subnetpools are only used when the ip_version requests a given address family (IPv4 or IPv6) and the user hasn't explicitly provided any CIDRs for that address family (e.g. via the ip_pool parameter or a subnetpool).

-The subnetpools that are explicitly associated with the l3_policy, need to belong to the same address_scope that is associated with that l3_policy.
+Within each indicated address family, the subnetpools that are explicitly associated with the l3_policy must all belong to the same address_scope.
 GBP will allocate subnets only from the subnetpools that are associated with the corresponding l3_policy.
-The list of subnets associated with the l3_policy can be updated by adding or removing subnetpools (subnetpools which are currently being used cannot be removed).
+The list of subnets associated with the l3_policy can be updated by adding or removing subnetpools (subnetpools which are currently being used cannot be removed), or by updating the prefixes attribute of subnetpools already associated with the l3_policy

+The definition of the subnet_prefix_length is modified to refine it's use.
+The subnet_prefix_length now only applies to IPv4 prefixes.
+It also is used as the default subnet prefix length for all subnets allocated from IPv4 subnetpools for the given l3_policy.
+In order to help backward- compatibilty, values longer then 32 will now be ignored.

+Two properties of address scopes are address namespace and routability.
+Address namespace simply means that addresses are guaranteed to be unique within an address scope.
+Routability means that a neutron router may only forward between interfaces that have subnets which were allocated from subnetpools with the same address scope (note: forwarding is still possible via NAT when they aren't in the same scope).
+It's worth pointing out that since address scopes can span multiple l3_policies, the address uniqueness is applied across the l3_policies.
+However, even though sharing a common address scope implies routability across l3_policies, actual connectivity between l3_policies is not implied because each l3_policy maps to a distinct router.
+In GBP, connectivity between l3_policies remains subject to a PTG providing a PRS that is consumed by an external_policy.

 Let's consider the various combinations that are possible based on the choice of implicit and explicit arguments.

 #.
 A l3_policy is created with an ip_pool, ip_version, and
    subnet_prefix_length but no address_scope or subnetpool(s) are provided.
 In
-   this case an address_scope with the address family of the ip_version will be created implicitly, and a subnetpool with the ip_pool CIDR will be created in that address_scope.
-If the l3_policy is shared, the implcitily create address_scope and subnetpool will also be shared.
-The ip_version of the l3_policy will be used for the address_scope and the subnetpool.
-The default_prefixlen, will be set to the subnet_prefix_length of the l3_policy.
-   (The min_prefixlen, and max_prefixlen of the subnetpool will default to 8 and 32 as defined in Neutron.)
+   this case an address_scope for each address family specified by ip_version is created, and a subnetpool with prefixes for each CIDR for that address family found in ip_pool is created in that address_scope.
+If the l3_policy is shared, the implcitily created address_scope and subnetpool will also be shared.
+The default_prefixlen for IPv4 subnetpools will be set to the subnet_prefix_length of the l3_policy, and for IPv6 subnetpools it will be set to 64 (the min_prefixlen and max_prefixlen of the IPv4 subnetpool will default to 8 and 32, and to 64 and 128 for the IPv6 subnetpool, as defined in Neutron).

 #.
+A l3_policy is created with an ip_version and subnet_prefix_length
+   (IPv4 only), but no address_scope, subnetpool(s), or prefix in ip_pool
+   are provided for that address family.
+There are two possibilities in this
+   scenario:

+     *  A default subnetpool exists for an address family indicated by ip_version.
+In this case the default subnetpool and its address scope are associated with the l3_policy.

+     *  A default subnetpool does not exist for an address family indicated by ip_version.
+In this case, an exception is raised.

-A l3_policy is created with an ip_pool, ip_version, subnet_prefix_length,
+#.
+A l3_policy is created with an address_scope of the indicated address
-   and address_scope, but no subnetpools are provided.
-In this case the ip_version of the l3_policy is ignored, and the subnetpool is created in this address_scope as before.
-If both, v4 and v6, address_scopes are provided, a subnetpool will be created for each family.
+   family, but no subnetpools of that address family are provided.
+If there are CIDRs in ip_pool from the same address family, then they are used as prefixes to create a new subnetpool within the specified address scope.
    If a subnetpool already exists in this address_scope, and overlaps with the CIDR of the ip_pool, an exception will be raised.
+If no CIDRs from the same address family are found, a check is made to see if a default subnetpool sharing the same address scope exists.
+If it does, then that subnetpool is associated with the l3_policy.
+If none exists, then an exception is raised.

 #.
-A l3_policy is created with an address_scope, and subnetpool(s).
+A l3_policy is created with an address_scope and subnetpool(s).
 Since the
-   ip_version is already defined for the address_scope and the CIDR and prefix lengths are defined for the subnetpool(s), the ip_version, ip_pool and subnet_prefix_length of the l3_policy will be ignored if provided.
+   supplied subnetpool(s) define how subnets will be allocated, any supplied ip_pool for that address family is ignored.

 #.
 A l3_policy is created with one or more subnetpools.
 The address_scope
    associated with the subnetpool(s) is associated with the l3_policy.
 If